 4. Install a glass door on the shower: In the past years, bathrooms have become 30% larger than they used to be.
 Previously, they were used strictly as utilitarian spaces.
 They have now become lavish lounges in which homeowners will often relax.
 If you have an older house you may not have the space that the new buyers are looking for.
 One solution is to put in a frameless glass door as opposed to a shower curtain.
 Shower curtains stop the eye while glass doors allow the eye to pass through, making the bathroom appear larger than it is.

 5. Paint: Perhaps the easiest and most effective way to make your house look more inviting is to put a fresh coat of paint up.
 Color is a very personal preference and paint fades quickly.
 Think about repainting the entire house with fresh, new, neutral colors.
 This will make for a more move-in-ready feel.
-Conclusion: The key to improving your homes value is by anticipating what new buyers will want and giving it to them.
+Conclusion: The key to improving the value of your home is by anticipating what new buyers will want and giving it to them.
 Take the work out of it.
 Any time new buyers anticipate having to work on something, they will drop the price of their offer.
 You want to provide them with a warm, clean, neutral, move-in-ready environment.